Starbucks Pumpkin Spice Latte Copycat

-Starbucks Pumpkin Latte Copycat is the ultimate homemade version of a classic fall drink!
-Get a sip of this signature drink in less than ten minutes!
+Starbucks Pumpkin Spice Latte Copycat is the ultimate homemade version of a classic fall drink!
+It is made with pumpkin puree, brown sugar, coffee, milk, and fall spices.
+A quick and easy drink ready in ten minutes, that tastes better than store-bought!

-Hot drinks like coffee and tea are the best drinks to have during the lazy weather of fall.
+Hot drinks like coffee and tea are the best drinks to have during a lazy autumn day.
 As such, you may want to make some hot or cold homemade drinks.
 Slurp some luscious beverages such as London Fog Latte, Irish Coffee, and White Hot Chocolate.

-Starbucks Pumpkin Latte Copycat makes for a great afternoon drink when chilling on your patio or getting cozy in your living room.
+This Starbucks Pumpkin Spice Latte Copycat makes for a great during a chilly fall morning.
 Although it is considered a seasonal drink, this recipe has become a staple all year round in the popular coffeehouse because of how good it is.

-Buying coffee can be quite expensive which is why it is so great to know how to get the same taste with ingredients you can find at home.
+As you know, buying coffee can be quite expensive.
+This is exactly why it is so great to know how to get the same taste with ingredients you can find at home.
 The recipe has been around since 2003 and who knows how much everyone has spent for it when they can just make it right at home.

-How do you make the best Starbucks Pumpkin Latte Copycat?
+How do you make the best Starbucks Pumpkin Spice Latte?

-- Heat milk mixture.
-Heat milk in a saucepan over medium heat, mix in pumpkin puree, and sugar.
-Be careful not to let it boil by stirring until it has steam.
+- Heat the milk mixture.
+First, heat milk in a small saucepan over medium heat.
+Then add in pumpkin puree, and sugar.
+Also, be careful not to let it boil by stirring it constantly.

-- Make froth.
-Add in the spices, vanilla extracts, and instant coffee or espresso until froth starts to form.
+- Make the froth.
+Next, add in the spices, vanilla extracts, and instant coffee or espresso until froth starts to form.

 - Serve.
-Pour the drink between two cups and add some whipped cream with a dash of cinnamon on top.
+Lastly, pour the drink into a mason jar or glass cup, and top it with whipped cream and a dash of ground cinnamon.
 Serve with a nice side of pumpkin bread.

 Using the microwave: